 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

-Stir-Fried Broccolini with Oyster Sauce would be perfect for a side dish for any phase of the South Beach Diet.
+Stir-Fried Broccolini would be great for low-carb or Keto diets, and this is also perfect for a side dish for any phase of the original South Beach Diet.
 (Oyster sauce does contain a small amount of sugar, but you’re only eating the small amount of sauce that sticks to the broccolini and divided over 4 servings it’s not a huge amount of sugar.)
-This would also be great for other low-carb diet plans.

 Find More Recipes Like This One:

-Use Side Dishes to find more veggie side dishes.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Side Dishes to find more veggie side dishes or Stir-Fry to find more stir fry recipes.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.